Westshore Rebels

 The Westshore Rebels are a Canadian junior football team based in Langford, British Columbia.
 The Rebels play in the B.C.
 Football Conference, which itself is part of the Canadian Junior Football League (CJFL) and competes annually for the national title known as the Canadian Bowl.
 The club has operated continuously since the late 1960s in Victoria, having previously been known as the Sharks, Payless, and the Hornets.
-The Rebels were founded in 1985 as the Victoria Payless, and were the BCFL champions in 2003.
+The team rejoined the BCJFA in 1985 as the Victoria Payless, and changed the name to the Rebels in 1988.
+They were the BCFL champions in 2003.

 History

 Victoria Dolphins

 Victoria's contribution to the BCJFA officially began in 1971 when the Victoria Dolphins were admitted to the league.
 Under the direction of "Mr. Football", head coach Frank Hindle, they finished a very successful first year ending in third place with 3-3-1.
 The next season 1972, the team grabbed second spot behind the powerful Vancouver Meralomas, but unfortunately were defeated in the first ever BCJFA semi-final game, held in Victoria, by the North Shore Cougars.
 The Dolphins participated in the BCJFA from 1971 until 1979.
 In addition to Frank Hindle, who coached the team in 1971, '72, and '77, other Dolphin head coaches included Roy Vollinger (1973), Ken Werrun (1974, '75 and '76), Brian Gingell (1978), and Paul Shortt (1979).
 In 1979 Kym Clarke was the BCFC MVP.
 Following 1979 season the Dolphins ceased to be a part of the BCJFA.